Find out some of the important considerations for later life care, including care options, and how to choose the best care for your needs.

 Opting for live-in care is a much more popular option these days, and it is becoming even more popular as it becomes clear that it can be just as affordable as residential care.
 The benefits of live-in care have long been recognised but there was, perhaps, a misconception, that it was unaffordable to many.

-Although residential care can be the right option for some, it isn’t the only option as some believe and some social services departments would have us believe.
+Although residential care can be the right option for some, it isn’t the only option as some people believe and some social services departments would have us believe.
+Becasue there are other options that means nobody should ever be forced into a care home.

 As a general rule, individuals do have more options than they realise when it comes to care.
 But live-in care and residential care are the two most common options and both have their advantages and disadvantages so, it isn’t an easy choice which is going to be the best in the short and long term.